Cardano-Forge/weld/README.md

 wallet.balanceAda; // number | undefined

 // Because of Weld's powerful type inference, `isConnected` can be used
-// as a type guard to narrow down the other properies' type! if (wallet.isConected) {
+// as a type guard to narrow down the other property types! if (wallet.isConected) {
   wallet.displayName; // string
   wallet.balanceAda; // number